neondatabase/neon/docs/glossary.md

 Each of the separate segmented file sets in which a relation is stored.
 The main fork is where the actual data resides.
 There also exist two secondary forks for metadata: the free space map and the visibility map.
 Each PostgreSQL fork is considered a separate relish.

+### Layer

+Each layer corresponds to one RELISH_SEG_SIZE slice of a relish in a range of LSNs.
+There are two kinds of layers, in-memory and on-disk layers.
+In-memory layers are used to ingest incoming WAL, and provide fast access to the recent page versions.
+On-disk layers are stored as files on disk, and are immutable.
-### Layer file
+### Layer file (on-disk layer)

 Layered repository on-disk format is based on immutable files.
 The files are called "layer files".
-Each file corresponds to one 10 MB segment of a PostgreSQL relation fork.
+Each file corresponds to one RELISH_SEG_SIZE segment of a PostgreSQL relation fork.
 There are two kinds of layer
 files: image files and delta files.
 An image file contains a "snapshot" of the segment at a particular LSN, and a delta file contains WAL records applicable to the segment, in a range of LSNs.

+### Layer map

+The layer map tracks what layers exist for all the relishes in a timeline.
 ### Layered repository

+Zenith repository implementation that keeps data in layers.
 ### LSN